-5. View across the field at the end of Meadow Close and Oakfield Way, Sheepy Magna that it shows wonderful rolling countryside, arable land and woodlands beyond, which extends uninterrupted from this side of Sheepy Magna.
+5. View across the field at the end of Meadow Close and Oakfield Way, Sheepy Magna

-The view is accessed from the public right of way adjacent to Meadow Close and Oakfield Way, Sheepy Magna.
-Looking southwest the view is of a small woodland area and a large tract of arable land.
+The view is accessed from the public right of way adjacent to Meadow Close and Oakfield Way, Sheepy Magna, Looking west the view is of a small woodland area and a large tract of arable land.
 These features continue as the view moves around to the northwest.